farirpgs/fari-games/public/documents/fari-rpgs/charge-rpg.md

 ## Resource Pool Rule

-* The first step is to determine what kind of resource fits your genre.
+1. The first step is to determine what kind of resource fits your genre.
 Are you playing an Old West game that uses **Grit**?
 Does your game take place in a wizarding college where **Mana** would be more appropriate?

 > It's important to limit the number of **Resource Pools** you create so you don't give your players too much to keep track of.

-* Next, determine whether the resource is _Shared_ or _Personal_.
-Something like **Expedition Funds** might belong to party, while something like your android characters **Battery Power** might be personal.
+2. Next, determine whether the resource is _Shared_ or _Personal_.
+Something like **Expedition Funds** might belong to party, while something like your Android's **Battery Power** might be personal.
 As a general rule, either all players have a personal pool, or none do.
 Note that not all players have to use the same personal pool.

 > You might also determine whether the resource can be _taken_ or _given_, like siphoning off a tank's **Petrol Reserves**.

-* Ask yourself, how will your players get it and how much will they get?
-Does your cowboy get one point of **Grit** when he takes damage?
-Maybe your android has a solar panel it uses to recharge.
+3. Ask yourself, how will your players get it and how much will they get?
+Does your Cowboy get one point of **Grit** when he takes damage?
+Maybe your Android has a solar panel it uses to recharge.
 Are there multiple ways to get it, like drinking a **Mana** potion or resting for eight hours?

 > Do you want getting it to require a roll, like filing a university funding proposal for **Expedition Funds** using a **Sway** roll?
 If it does, how much do you want your players to get?
 A good rule of thumb is to let your players roll for resources with their best actions and reward a single serving of resources on a partial success, a double serving on a full success, and a triple serving on a overwhelming success.
 If players feel like they don't have enough of a resource or they can't get enough of it they'll start hoarding it and never use it.

-* Most importantly, what happens when your players consume it?
+4. Most importantly, what happens when your players consume it?
 Maybe your Cowboy can spend 2 points of **Grit** to ignore a consequence for one turn.
 What if Mana is used to power a special action like **Burn** or **Transmute**?
 Can your tank's **Petrol Reserves** be put into your flamethrower instead?

 > Does your resource replace an established mechanic?
 Maybe your group doesn't like tracking items and spending **Expedition Funds** lets them have what they need.

-* When can your players get it back?
+5. When can your players get it back?
 Maybe **Expedition Funds** can only be replaced between expeditions.
 What if some of the treasure you find can be sold and converted to **Expedition Funds**?
 What's the conversion rate?
 Can a mage drink more than one mana potion a day or does it give them _mana sickness_?

 > Do you want your players to be able to retain a resource?
 Maybe rolling a full success on a **Transmute** action doesn't use **Mana**.
 This is a good idea to help your players stretch their resources further if they can't get them back right away.
 On the other hand, maybe your players are hoarding a resource.
 A good solution to that is to let all or part of a **Resource Pool** expire after a certain condition is met.

-* Lastly, It's important to clarify if your **Resource** has any special qualifiers.
+6. Lastly, It's important to clarify if your **Resource** has any special qualifiers.
 We've already touched on a few ideas, like how **Expedition Funds** might replace item management.
 What if each point of **Mana** lets you add a d6 to your **Transmute** action dice pool?
 Should you cap the rolls at 3d6 (3 points of **Mana**?)

 > Feeling generous?
 Fortune dice rolls can be used to give out **Resources** at opportune times.
 Maybe a mysterious benefactor chose to donate to your upcoming expedition (1 point for every full success on a 3d6 roll.)
 Or what if instead your android found a spare battery with 4 charges?

+---

 Here are a few of the examples we already talked about in greater detail along with a new one:

 > #### Grit Example
 >
 > Each Cowboy has a personal pool of **Grit**.
 Each time you take damage, gain 1 point of **Grit**.
 Spend 2 points of **Grit** to ignore the narrative restrictions of a consequence for 1 turn reflecting your tough "shrug it off" demeanor.

 > #### Expedition Funds Example
 >
 > Everyone in the party helps draft a **University Funding Proposal** by rolling **Sway**.
 For each partial success gain 1 point in a shared resource pool called **Expedition Funds**.
 For each full success gain 2.
 For each overwhelming success, gain 3.
-Spend 1 expedition fund whenever an action would require a specific, notable or unique item. **Expedition Funds** can only be recovered between expeditions.
+Spend 1 point whenever an action would require a specific, notable or unique item. **Expedition Funds** can only be recovered between expeditions.

 > #### Mutagen Example
 >
 > Mad Scientists can **Tinker** during their downtime to create a **Mutagen**. **Mutagens** are tied to a biosignature, and can only affect the creature they are made for.
 Consuming a **Mutagen** changes your biological makeup permanently, allowing you to move two action dots and rendering subsequent doses fatal.
 Crafting a **Mutagen** requires an incredibly rare catalyst unique to each individual.

 > #### Mana Example
 >
 > Each Mage gains 4 points of **Mana** after 8 hours of uninterrupted rest.
 Mana can be used to fuel your **Magic** action.
 For each point of **Mana** you spend that turn, add a d6 to your **Magic** action dice pool.
 Rolls are capped at 3d6.
 Mana potions can be consumed on your turn to restore 2 points of Mana.
-Consuming more than 1 mana potion between rests inflicts the consequence *Mana Sickness* which causes intense headaches and nausea until you get 8 hours of uninterrupted rest.
+Consuming more than 1 mana potion between rests inflicts the consequence _Mana Sickness_ which causes intense headaches and nausea until you get 8 hours of uninterrupted rest.

+---

-> ## Recap
+> ### Recap
 >
-> * All players roll a relevant **action** before a *planned scenario*.
-> * The GM rolls a number of _fortune dice_.
-> * For each result of 4, 5, or 6, mark 1 **Resource** in a *shared* **Resource Pool**.
-> * Retain 1 **Resource** spent during an action roll for each result of 5 or 6 on a d6.
-> * Expire any number of remaining **Resources** after the _planned scenario_ is concluded.
-> * _If you have no action points in a relevant action, roll 1d6 and mark 1 **Resource** on a result of 6._
+> - Name your **Resource**.
+Avoid making too many.
+>
+> - Determine if it's _shared_ or _personal_.
+Can it be _taken_ or _given_?
+>
+> - Ask yourself how your players get it.
+Does it require a roll?
+Can they get enough that they won't feel the need to hoard it?
+>
+> - Figure out what it's used for.
+Does it replace an existing mechanic?
+>
+> - When can your players get it back?
+Can they retain it?
+Or will it expire?
+>
+> - Don't be afraid to add any special qualifiers.

 # Economy Extra | Extras